Spotify Macroboard

 shuffle, volumeDecrease, volumeIncrease, repeat, back, pausePlay, skip};

-This on its own doesn't actually do anything but thats where the magical loop function comes in.
+This on its own does not do anything yet.
+That happens in the loop function.

 Loop Function